Free-to-air: Israel

 Up until 2012, Israel had several free-to-air channels.
-The major ones rating-wise: Channel 2, Channel 10, and Channel 1.
-The other ones were: Educational, Channel 33, and Knesset 99.
+The major ones rating-wise were Channel 2, Channel 10, and Channel 1.
+The other ones were Educational, Channel 33, and Knesset 99.

 Since 2018, Israel has several new free-to-air channels that replace their older counterparts.
-The major ones rating-wise: Channel 12, Channel 13, Kan 11, and Channel 20.
-The other ones are: Kan Educational, Makan 33, and Knesset Channel.
+The major ones rating-wise: are Channel 12, Channel 13, Kan 11, and Channel 20.
+The others are Kan Educational, Makan 33, and Knesset Channel.